ACS Award For Affordable Green Chemistry

-Jakkula, 66, earned a masters degree in chemical engineering from Helsinki University of Technology in 1969.
-He joined Neste in 1970 and has been there his whole career, starting out as a process design engineer.
-He retired in 2008 as Neste Engineering's head of process engineering.
-He became a member of the AlkyClean team in 1999 and there led a group of scientists who worked out how the technology could be demonstrated on a semi-commercial scale at the Neste Porvoo refinery.
+More recently, he developed nontoxic foams that are 96% biobased and designed to replace polyurethanes made from toluene diisocyanates.
+The foams can be used in packaging or home insulation, Wool says.

-Industry response to AlkyClean has been positive, the awardees tell C&EN.
-Potential customers recognize it as the leading green technology in the alkylation field.
-A number of refiners have expressed interest, and the awardees expect that AlkyClean will be installed on a large scale in the near future.
+Although broadly focused on green materials, Wool’s research interests are eclectic.
+He is currently interested in hydrogen storage, nanomaterials, pressure-sensitive materials, the twinkling fractal theory of the glass transition, and making carbon fibers from chicken feathers, among others.

-The award address will be presented before the Division of Petroleum Chemistry.
+Wool will present the award address before the ACS Division of Polymer Chemistry.

 Join the conversation